pulkitjalan/ip-geolocation/README.md

 ## Usage

-The geoip class takes a config array as the first parameter or defaults to using the `ip-api` driver.
+The ipGeolocation class takes a config array as the first parameter or defaults to using the `ip-api` driver.

 Example: